kylegilman/video-embed-thumbnail-generator/readme.txt

 If you're like most users and don't have FFMPEG installed on your server, the plugin relies on your browser's built-in ability to play videos.
 Google Chrome is best when making thumbnails because it supports the most formats.
 Wikipedia has <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">a great chart that explains which browsers work with which video formats</a>.

+If you were able to make thumbnails using FFMPEG before updating to version 4.2, try disabling in-browser thumbnail creation in the FFMPEG Settings tab of the plugin settings.

 = I'm getting an error message FFMPEG not found at /usr/local/bin/.
 You can embed existing videos, but video thumbnail generation and Mobile/HTML5 video encoding is not possible without FFMPEG. =

 First off, don't panic.